idia-astro/carta-python/README.md

 Until the corresponding CARTA repository branches have been merged into `dev`, please use the following:

 * For `carta-backend`: `confluence/generic_scripting`.
 Run the backend executable with a `-grpc_port` parameter.
-The value should match what you supply to the client below.
+The value should match the port value that you supply to the client below.
 * For `carta-protobuf`: `angus/generic_scripting`
 * For `carta-frontend`: `angus/test_debug_execution`